When your family is under the weather, use these remedies to stay hydrated, supported and entertained during the long days of sniffles.

 When I cold, you cold, we cold.
 It tends to be a shared event, doesn’t it?
 So, whether you are the one with the sniffles or not, pump the fluids.
 Winter is dry, and everyone could use a little more water.
 Here are some great ways to up the H2O:

-- Essential oil combos – use them in humidifiers, diffusers, showers or baths!
+- Essential oil combos: eucalyptus, peppermint, R.C, lavender – use them in humidifiers, diffusers, showers or baths!
+(Do your own research about safe practices with essential oils!)

 - Juice mix: We are pumping the vitamin C, and from the best sources we can.
 Thankfully, cold season goes hand and hand with citrus season.
 Try mixing oranges, grapefruit, carrots and local honey in a blender.
 Strain, and sweeten to taste: more honey for sweet, lemon for tartness.